petruswagnavian/cse15l-lab-reports/lab4.md

 Keys pressed: `git add ListExamples.java` and then `<enter>`, and then `git commit -m "fixed index"` and then `<enter>`, and then `git push origin main`.

 The first command adds the file `ListExamples.java` in preparation for a commit.
 The changes made in this file are added to the commit.
 The second command commits the changes with a message, and the message specified is `"fixed index"`.
-The third command pushes the commit changes to the respository itself at `main`.
+The third command pushes the commit changes to the respository itself at the `main` branch.